SkyAPM/SkyAPM-php-sdk/docs/install-agent.md

 exit 0
 ```
-## Log management script，Copy and run it with root
+## This is Log management script，Copy and run it with root
 ```shell script
 mkdir /var/log/phpagent/
 echo "